-It's Easter!
-A holiday that originates in the Christian Church, Easter is now a tradition celebrated in Canadian culture by all kinds of people - regardless of their belief system.
+Easter is a holiday that originates in the Christian Church and is now a tradition celebrated in Canadian culture by all kinds of people–regardless of their belief system.

 As millions of people in Canada plan their long weekend, I've been reflecting on what it means for Food for the Hungry (FH) Canada to call itself a "Christian" non-governmental organization (NGO).

 I'm aware that there can be a tendency to stereotype people of faith, and while this is inevitable, it can still be painful.
-At FH Canada, we see all kinds of poverty rooted in all forms of broken relationships.
-We therefore prefer the focus of our work to be walking with others, rather than on an ideology that can alienate.
+At FH Canada, we see all forms of poverty as rooted in all forms of broken relationships.
+We, therefore, prefer the focus of our work to be walking with others, rather than on an ideology that can alienate.

-So here are a few things it doesn't mean to affirm FH Canada as a Christian NGO:
+So here are a few things it does not mean to affirm FH Canada as a Christian NGO:

 It does not mean that a developing community has to be Christian or become Christian in order to partner with Food for the Hungry.